jackguagua/awesome-nas-papers/README.md

-# awesome-nas-papers
+# Awesome Neural Architecture Search Papers.

-Awesome Neural Architecture Search Papers.
-A curated list of papers related to NAS since 1988.
+We would like to maintain a complete list of NAS-related papers and provide a guide for some of the papers that have received wide interest.